 Florida Marketable Record Title Act (MRTA)

-In today’s interdependent world, large businesses are increasingly playing on a global stage.
+Large businesses are increasingly playing a part on the global stage.
 Navigating complex international laws has become ever more important for a thriving company, and is especially important for foreign investment opportunities.
 The attorneys at Matthews & Jones, LLP can guide you through the complex processes required for foreign investments and international transactions.

-The current economic crisis has spilled into every corner of our economy.
-Lenders and borrowers alike are suffering.
+Lenders and borrowers alike are forced to adjust to the constantly changing economic environment.
 At this critical juncture, lenders and borrowers must work together to ensure the continuing viability of their respective businesses.
 With our extensive experience representing borrowers and lenders, the attorneys at Matthews & Jones, LLP know how to help our clients survive the worst financial meltdown since the Great Depression.

 Mortgage Foreclosure Defense

 Generally speaking, unless a potential real estate purchaser has enough cash to buy property outright, it will probably apply to a bank for a loan.
 As security (collateral) for that loan, most banks require the purchaser to sign a mortgage.
 By initiating a foreclosure action on the mortgage through Florida Circuit Court (and in some instances Federal District Court), the bank is seeking to regain the balance of the monies loaned that have not yet been repaid through forcing a sale of the property.
 In the event the bank institutes foreclosure proceedings, borrowers have several options at their disposal including attempting to negotiate and defending the foreclosure.